NikhilaGurusinghe/DukeOfEdinburgh/AlligatorCreek.md

 - 1 x gas burner

 In the end I could heavily cut down on the clothes I bought, all I need *really* are pyjamas and maybe something to keep me warm depending on the climate.
 Also, I doubt I will ever need spare shoes, I think it was a miracle I brought it on this trip as my original shoes did get wholly inundated at the creek crossing.

+As for the weight of my pack, I think it did end up tipping the scales at around 15 kilograms, but I did find that quite easy and comfortable!
+However, I did have some minor back and shoulder pain on the night that we spent at the campsite but that cleared up the next day.

 ### Food

 The food contained within the drawstring bag full of food contained too much unnecessary food articles such as snacks.
-My portion sizes were not that bad, this meant I didn't bring back a lot of food.
+My portion sizes were not that bad, this meant I didn't bring back a lot of food from my preplanned meals such as dinner and breakfast.
+My plan of attack next time is to consolidate my snacks into one bag of trail mix, and take just that convenient bag instead of a million.